JenGL/LabeLoggerJS/README.md

 * use the logger (log command are the same of console commands: .debug(), .log(), .info(), .warn(), .error())

 There are 5 possible log levels that enable/disable log methods.
-A disabled methods prints nothing.
+A disabled method prints nothing.
-An enabled method prints nothing if the used logger's label is not active.
+An enabled method prints nothing if the corresponding logger's label is not active.

 * DEBUG: enable every log method
 * VERBOSE: enable every log method but .debug()